Biomechanical-ToolKit/biomechanical-toolkit.github.io/_posts/2014-02-17-peer-reviewed-article-accepted.markdown

 categories: btk article
 ---

 We have the pleasure to announce you that a peer-reviewed [article] is now available for BTK and Mokka.
-This paper can be used to cite the project in your study.
+This paper can be used to cite the project in your study.<!--more-->

 The complete reference is: